 For this reason, some people augment a roof antenna with subscription services but forgo the extra fee for local channels and HD service since they are getting free local HD via their antenna.
 They cannot receive digital HD channels in HD, however.
 To get those channels in high-definition, an HD set top box and HD subscription is required through the service.
 Normally an HD set top box is a few dollars more a month than a regular set top box, and subscribing to HD for cable or satellite channels can cost anywhere from $5 US Dollars (USD) to $20 per month, depending on the provider.

 For those that don’t want to bother with a roof antenna, (likely the majority), a subscription service to a cable or satellite company is necessary along with a set top box.
 The set top box does all the work in this case, leaving any built-in tuner unused.
-For these folks, buying a HDTV without a built-in tuner is an option.
-In very large televisions, foregoing a built-in tuner can save the consumer up to $1,000 US Dollars (USD).
+For these folks, buying a HDTV without a tuner is an option.
+In very large televisions, foregoing a tuner can save the consumer up to $1,000 US Dollars (USD).

 HDTVs that lack a built-in tuner are called “HDTV ready.”
 They are also referred to as industrial models, or “monitors” rather than televisions.
 In the U.S. this is due to a legal technicality based on a mandate from the Federal Communication Commission (FCC).